sushantk08/scraper-entity-resolution/README.md

 an automatic merge nobody checks wants the 0.962 precision.
 Any single F1 quoted here hides that choice, so the objective goes next to the figure.

-**`mutually-best` beats best-partner here after buying literally nothing on the generated data** - 0.915 against 0.906, false positives 22 down to 11.
-Both sides of Abt-Buy are real catalogues competing for partners rather than one side derived from the other.
-A measured negative result did not transfer, which is the best argument in this repo for keeping negative results instead of deleting them.
+**Mutually-best beats best-partner here too** - 0.915 against 0.906, false positives 22 down to 11.
+This README previously said the same policy bought nothing on the generated data and drew a lesson about results failing to transfer between datasets.
+That was wrong: the sweep found +0.010 F1 on the generated benchmark, consistent across 19 of 20 splits, which is close to the +0.009 seen here.
+The policy pays roughly the same small amount on both benchmarks, and the apparent disagreement was one favourable split rather than a property of the data.

 And the classifier only just beats one number: 0.702 against 0.660 for `cosine >= 0.497`, and it gets there by trading precision away for recall.
-On the generated benchmark the same design beat its baseline 0.986 to 0.883.
+On the generated benchmark the same design beat its baseline 0.964 to 0.883.

 **Missing values are handled rather than defaulted.** Price is blank on 61% of Abt records and 46% of Buy records.
 A blank arriving at the model as 0.0 would read as